firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 If you define a primary index `(a, b)`, this means that the data blocks on S3 are ordered by `a`.
 Rows with the same values of `a` are consecutive and ordered by `b`.

-If column `a` has low cardinality (i.e. few distinct values) there will be long ordered runs of `b` in the F3 files.
+If column `a` has low cardinality, or few distinct values, there will be long ordered runs of `b` in the F3 files.
-If column `a` has high cardinality (i.e. many distinct values), there will be almost no ordered runs of `b`.
+If column `a` has high cardinality, or many distinct values, there will be almost no ordered runs of `b`.

 Firebolt's pruning is most effective on long runs of ordered data.
 To get good pruning for both `a` and `b`, it's important that `a` has few distinct values.